Genetics of Brain and Mind Disorders (BMRI5017)

 UNIT OF STUDY

 This unit of study provides a comprehensive introduction to the research methods involved in identification and characterisation of genetic variants underlying neuropsychiatric disorders.
 The first part of the unit will focus on the statistical methods to quantify the contribution of genetic factors to disorders in the population.
-Heredity and epidemiology of neuropsychiatric and neurodevelopmental will be discussed.
-The course will then discuss concepts of genetic architecture and linkage and students will learn to use the bioinformatics tools involved in characterising this.
+Heredity and epidemiology of neuropsychiatric and neurodevelopmental disorders will be discussed.
+The course will then discuss concepts of genetic architecture and linkage and students will learn to use bioinformatics tools.
 Methods used to examine and control gene expression in animal models will also be explored.
-Through the course students will have the opportunity to investigate in depth the genetic etiology of a particular neuropsychiatric disorder of interest.
+This is capstone unit of study that will require students to develop over the semester an original piece of scholarship on one of the issues raised by the lectures.
+Through the course students use bioinformatics tools to study gene regions inherited with a disorder of interest and validate candidate gene.
+The research report will be carried out in two parts over semester and will require significant research and critique of the relevant literature.

 Our courses that offer this unit of study